f5devcentral/f5-aci-labs/docs/service_center/apic_configuration.rst

 .. note ::

-   There is no F5 BIG-IP related configuration.

    The above steps will complete the network stitching on the ACI side.

+   No F5 BIG-IP related configuration.

 Verify the deployment
 `````````````````````